CursedSliver/Crumbs-engine/README.md

 ### Class: `Crumbs.object`

-The core of the mod’s functionality, an object is exactly what it sounds like.
+The core of the mod’s functionality; each object represents something to be drawn on the canvas, and has properties that can be manipulated and changed.

 ---